farmerbb/Notepad/README.md

-Notepad is a simple, bare-bones, no-frills note taking app.
-Simplify and organize your life!
+A simple, bare-bones, no-frills note taking app

 <b>Features:</b>

 &bull; Quickly create and save plain-text notes

 &bull; Beautiful, easy-to-use UI - optimized for KitKat

+&bull; Dual-pane view for tablets

 &bull; Share notes to and receive text from other apps